dmulligan/dmulligan.github.io/_posts/2013-06-27-Moving-to-a-new-computer.md

 Command Prompt
 --------------
-I like to change the default font used by Command Prompt to a Droid Monospace font.
-To do this, I must first setup the font as an option to be selected in the Preferences of Command Prompt.
-Again, this will require a little messing around inside the Registery Editor.
+I prefer to change the default font used by Command Prompt to a the Droid Monospace font.
+To do this, I first had to setup the font as an option to be selected in the Preferences of Command Prompt.
+This requires a little messing around inside the Registery Editor.

 1. Open the Registry Editor: Window key + R, type 'regedit' and click 'OK'.
-2. Navigate to
+2. Navigate to HLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Console\TrueTypeFont
+3. Add a new String Value with the name set to x '0's and the value of the front name. (x is one more zero than already displayed)

+		0	REG_ZS	Lucida Console
+		00	REG_ZS	Consolas
+		000	REG_ZS	Droid Sans Mono

 Sublime Text 2